History of Christian thought on persecution and tolerance: Historical background

 In the pivotal twelfth century, Europe began laying the foundation for its gradual transformation from the medieval to the modern.
 Feudal lords slowly lost power to the feudal kings as kings began centralizing power into themselves and their nation.
 Kings built their own armies, instead of relying on their vassals, thereby taking power from the nobility.
 They started taking over legal processes that had traditionally belonged to local nobles and local church officials; and they began using these new legal powers to target minorities.
 According to R.I.
 Moore and other contemporary scholars such as John D. Cotts, and Peter D. Diehl "the growth of secular power and the pursuit of secular interests, constituted the essential context of the developments that led to a persecuting society."
 Some of these developments, such as centralization and secularization, also took place within the Church whose leaders bent Christian thought to aid the state in the production of new rhetoric, patterns, and procedures of exclusion and persecution.
 According to Moore, the Church "played a significant role in the formation of the persecuting society but not the leading one."
 (Note: Mandell Creighton wrote in 1906 that: "It might be argued, with some plausibility, that the church never originated any method of persecution, but accepted it at the suggestion of the State... but if it were true, it would not lessen the responsibility of the church for adopting a method that was alien to her purpose...
 Men never thought persecution right, but they valued social order...and power..and the machinery of the church adapted to the world's purposes, and the world used its additional source of power.")

-By the 1200s, both civil and canon law had become a major aspect of ecclesiastical culture, dominating Christian thought.
+By the 13th century, both civil and canon law had become a major aspect of ecclesiastical culture, dominating Christian thought.
 Most bishops and popes were trained lawyers rather than theologians, and much of the Christian thought of this period became little more than an extension of law.
 According to the Oxford Companion to Christian Thought, by the High Middle Ages, the religion that had begun by decrying the power of law had developed the most complex religious law the world has ever seen, a system in which equity and universality were largely overlooked.